 It is nice to see that the stock market has confidence in the future.
 Prospective home owners would like to feel the same way.
 They see rising home prices and stagnant wages and its a bit scary.
 No one can predict the future, but it does seem that home builders are not in any hurry to add lots of new homes.

-Rising home prices and stagnant wages all over America
+Rising home prices and stagnant wages

 Home builders have finally figured it out.
 They over built and expanded too quickly during the 2002-2006 years.
 Then the crash came and sent prices tumbling along with the entire US economy.
 No one wants to go back to those days.
 Yet people are not getting raises, yet home prices are rising.
 Real wages have grown by only 10 percent since the end of the housing crisis of 2007.
 Rising home prices and stagnant wages have been with us for a while now.

 Median home price is almost out of reach